tldr-pages/tldr/pages/common/fls.md

 > List files and directories in an image file or device.
 > More information: <https://wiki.sleuthkit.org/index.php?title=Fls>.

-- Built a recursive fls list over a device:
+- Build a recursive fls list over a device:

 `fls -r -m {{original_path}} {{/dev/examplepartition}}`